paopaololo/Excel-based-motor-insurance-pricing-project/README.md

 ## Overview

-This project is an Excel-based actuarial analysis of a motor insurance portfolio using the `freMTPL2` dataset.
+This project is an Excel-based actuarial analysis of a motor insurance portfolio using the `freMTPL2` dataset: https://www.kaggle.com/datasets/karansarpal/fremtpl2-french-motor-tpl-insurance-claims & https://www.kaggle.com/datasets/floser/fremtpl2sev.
 It was built as a portfolio project to demonstrate practical actuarial thinking in a simple spreadsheet workflow.

 The analysis focuses on three core pricing concepts: